AI tools

 Employees spend up to 19–30% of the workday searching for information, while an LLM with no access to your data makes answers up.
 The KT RAG stack.

-RAG is not a “chat with PDF” — it is a loosely coupled layer of corporate memory: retrieval, vector storage, chunking and reranking over your wikis and policies, where every answer is grounded in a verifiable source and decoupled from any specific model vendor.
+RAG is not "chat with a PDF" but a loosely coupled layer of corporate memory: retrieval, a vector store, chunking and reranking, with an answer grounded in a source.

 19–30%of the workday is spent searching for information (McKinsey / IDC) — that is exactly the market RAG addresses